HZZformGD/stencil/src/compiler/output-targets/readme.md

 `native`: Lazy-loaded components split the host custom element and the component implementation apart.
 A "native" component is a traditional custom element in that the instance and host element are the same.

 `custom-element`: Individual custom elements packaged up into stand-alone, self-contained code.
-Each component imports shared runtime from `@stencil/core`.
+Each component imports shared runtime from `stencil-hotfix`.
 Opposite of lazy-loaded components that define themselves and load on deman, the custom elements builds must be imported and defined by the consumer, and any lazy-loaded depends on the consumer's bundling methods.

 ## Output Target Types